 Cliff Cole playing the hammered dulcimer, guitar, and percussion

-Anna Lisa Yoder on the violin, viola, mandolin and bouzouki
+Anna Lisa Yoder on the violin, mandolin, and bouzouki

-Rob Yoder on concertina, guitar, bodhrán, harp and mountain dulcimer.
+Rob Yoder on concertina, guitar, bodhrán, banjo, harp and mountain dulcimer.

-Seth Yoder on hammered dulcimer, piano, and accordion
+Seth Yoder on hammered dulcimer, piano, accordion, and bodhrán

-Lydia Yoder on violin, mandolin, ukelele, djembe and bodhrán
+Lydia Yoder on violin, mandolin, ukulele, djembe, and bodhrán

-Trudy Yoder Gojeski on cello, guitar, bodhrán and mountain dulcimer
+Trudy Gojeski on cello, guitar, bodhrán, and mountain dulcimer

 Everyone lends their voice to a growing repertoire of winsome and compelling songs.

 Opener – Sam Edelston is on a quest to bring dulcimers into widespread public awareness.
 In the process, he has gained a reputation as one of the most interesting mountain dulcimer players around, his music has been heard in over 190 countries, and he has performed and taught at festivals as far away as Kentucky and Minnesota.
 His repertoire ranges from rock to opera, from folk to originals, and from big band to bluegrass.
 He also plays guitar, banjo, and hammered dulcimer, and is chair of the Nutmeg Dulcimer Festival, which is held in his home state of Connecticut every fall.

 As New Jersey’s Folk Project said, “Sam has taken the mountain dulcimer from its backwoods Appalachian origins to places most players never dreamed of.”